mopahlevani/Numerical-Methods/README.md

-The Codes for Numerical Methods Course Assignments are uploaded here.
+The Codes for Numerical Methods Course Assignments (Fall 2024) are uploaded here.